itu-devops/lecture_notes/sessions/session_10/Slides.md

 ### 2. Worker Node

-  * Sole purpose to execute containers
+  * Sole purpose to execute Docker containers
-  * Instances of Docker Engine
+  * Each one runs an instances of Docker Engine
   * Do not participate in scheduling decisions
   * Have at least one manager node
   * By default, all managers are also workers